abhigitzone/InstantMusic/README.md

 # InstantMusic
-Built this music app in idea with Spotify to work alike.
+Built this music app in idea with Spotify to look alike.
-This app fetches music from its Firebase back-end server where music is updated frequently.
-Users can share, download, and surf for the best music online.

 Note: This app is under development.
 Only the UI part has been done yet.
+Yet to be done : Fetch music from Firebase back-end server where music is uploaded frequently.
+Users can share, download, and surf for the best music online.

 Here is the Screenshot:

 ![Screenshot_20200818-114024](https://user-images.githubusercontent.com/19603894/90477127-7a103980-e148-11ea-9203-f5deda6a7adf.png)